Privacy Information for Event Participants

 • Internal department

-Purpose: The processing of personal data, in particular the email addresses of participants, serves the purpose of enabling contact via email to send relevant information regarding an event.
-This includes, among other things, details regarding the venue, date, time, agenda, participant lists, any changes to the program schedule, and other important organizational information.
-The processing takes place as part of the organizational preparation and execution of the event to ensure a smooth process for participants and to provide them with all necessary information.
+Purpose: The processing of personal data, in particular the participants' email addresses, serves the purpose of enabling communication by email in order to provide relevant information regarding an event.
+This includes, among other things, details concerning the event venue, date, time, agenda, participant lists, any changes to the program schedule, and other important organizational information.
+The processing is carried out as part of the organizational preparation and implementation of the event to ensure a smooth process and to provide participants with all necessary information.

 Data Categories: